xaristeidou/moving-zone-annotators/README.md

 Other models that can be used through Ultralytics:

 🔷 YOLOv3
 🔷 YOLOv5
 🔷 YOLOv6
 🔷 YOLO-NAS
 🔷 RT-DETR

+<u>Note:</u> Small modificationas may needed deepending in the model selection.
+All YOLO models (except YOLO-NAS) used by Ultalytics run through YOLO class.
+Otherwise for NAS and RT-DETR you need to modify and import each Class respectively.

 For more details visit Ultralytics Models page:
 https://docs.ultralytics.com/models/ <br></br>

 💠 More models can be used but manual download and installation of packages is required.
 Supervision supports models like `Detectron2`, `MMDetection`, `Transformers` and more.
 To run such models you need to make small modifications in the code by specify in `sv.Detections.from_<inference_model>()` the model you use.
+What basically happens is that `Detections` class <u>will transform detection from any model results you use in a specific **unified** format</u> so you don't mess with such operations and focus on your use case only.
 More details can be found in Detections page of Supervision API using the following link:
 https://supervision.roboflow.com/detection/core/